 Alpine Ontario encourages all its skiers to focus on fitness year-round to stay strong and injury-free during the winter months.
 Even skiers as young as 8 can benefit from spring and fall fitness testing to set goals and identify movement patterns.
-For those in the U14 and U16 OCUP program, each athlete must submit a dated (between Sept 1-Dec 31) fitness testing record to AOA by Dec 31, 2019, to [email protected].
+For those in the U14 and U16 OCUP program, each athlete must submit a dated (between Sept 1-Dec 31) fitness testing record to AOA by Jan 15, 2021, to firstname.lastname@example.org.

 Athletes who do not do this cannot participate in OCUP races, including the OCUP Finals.